awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 ------
 #### [ eksctl ]

    Run the following command to create the IAM role and Kubernetes service account\.
 It also attaches the policy to the role, annotates the Kubernetes service account with the IAM role ARN, and adds the Kubernetes service account name to the trust policy for the IAM role\.
-Replace `my-cluster` with your cluster name, `111122223333` with your account ID, and `region-code` with the Region that your cluster is in\.
+Replace `my-cluster` with your cluster name, `111122223333` with your account ID, and `region-code` with the AWS Region that your cluster is in\.

    ```
    eksctl create iamserviceaccount \